Effies 2019: NZ's most effective marketing of the year revealed

 The man of the match of this year's proceedings was undoubtedly Sean O'Donnell, the marketing brain behind DB Breweries and this year's marketer of the year.

-The marketer of the year is determined by the number of awards and finalist spots a marketer achieves over the course of the event - and as the numbers were tallied, O'Donnell emerged as the clear winner.
+The Marketer of the Year is determined by the number of awards and finalist spots a marketer achieves over the course of the event - and as the numbers were tallied, O'Donnell emerged as the clear winner.

+This was the first year the Effies featured this leaderboard, which will sit on the Comms Council website for the year.
+Rather than being wiped clean every year, the scores will be accumulated year-on-year to give an indication of which marketers have staying power.

 STAY IN THE LOOP WITH MEDIA AND AD NEWS: